-This is an unprecedented time in the history of the University of North Carolina at Chapel Hill.
-Never before in its 225-year history has there been a time like this: classes continue while the majority of faculty and students are working and studying remotely.
-All of us – students, faculty, staff, and alumni – face the fear and uncertainty that come from living through a global public health emergency.
+It’s been a long year.
+Never before in the 225-year history of UNC-Chapel Hill has there been a time like this: the campus closed in the spring and classes moved online; students returned to campus, then left, then (slowly) came back again; and all of us – students, faculty, staff, and alumni – have faced the fear and uncertainty that come from living through a global public health emergency.

 In the Wilson Special Collections Library, we are committed to preserving a record of Carolina’s history.
 As we work through this difficult period, we invite all members of the university community to share their experiences of life during the COVID-19 pandemic.
 These accounts will be preserved as a part of the permanent collections of the University Archives at Wilson Library.

 Share your stories with the Archives using this online form, or contact us at firstname.lastname@example.org for more information.

 The pandemic and stay-at-home orders have affected each of us in different ways.
 Think about how your experiences with learning, teach, and socializing have changed over the past year.
 Listed below are a few suggestions.

 - What has it been like to take classes online?
 What have you missed from not being in the classroom?
 Are any parts of the experience better?

 - What have you missed most about the campus?